-Welcome to the American Legion in London England Post EG01's new Website.
+Welcome to the American Legion in London England Post EG01's Website.

-As Commander of UK Post 1 London UK I want to urge all of our members to follow the instructions concerning Covid-19 (Corona) virus to the fullest, it is in our best interest and only chance to beat this virus.
+Now that vaccinations are in full swing across the UK and Europe we must stay diligent in respecting the current restrictions concerning Covid-19 to protect those who have not yet been vaccinated but at the same time start to reclaim some sense of normality in our personal and social lives.
 Due to the fact that we are located all over the UK and even Belgium it is easy to feel that we are on our own or even forgotten by our comrades.
 This is not true and I want to urge every member to remember that they should not hesitate to reach out for help in these difficult times.
 If I or one of our other Officers do not have the answer to help you find the assistance needed I am sure that one of our Comrades does.
 Together we are strong and if we all can contribute to helping a fellow veteran with words of comfort, concrete advise where the required assistance can be found, or just performing Buddy Checks to find if out he or she is OK then we can say that we are meeting our moral obligation to each other.
 Remember “No Man Left Behind” and how important that is in these difficult times.

 James FitzGerald, Commander American Legion UK Post 1 London England, Department of New York

 5 April 2021

 Dear American Legion Family,

 The support for our 100 Miles for Hope 2021 Challenge has been amazing.
 But what is it all for?
 Proceeds go to The American Legion Veterans & Children Foundation, which makes a real difference in the lives of literally millions of veterans and their families.